Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 You get full access to ProtonVPN’s entire network: 20,000+ servers across 127 locations, including Secure Core (double-hop routing through privacy-friendly countries), the NetShield ad and malware blocker, P2P support, and unlimited bandwidth across up to 10 devices.

-The caveat: you’re committing $59.76 upfront.
-If ProtonVPN doesn’t work for your use case, let’s say a specific streaming service isn’t unblocked, the refund is prorated, not a full return.
+The caveat: you’re committing $71.76 upfront, and after the first term it renews at the standard annual rate (currently $83.88/year), so set a reminder if you want to reassess.
+And if ProtonVPN doesn’t work for your use case, let’s say a specific streaming service isn’t unblocked, the refund is prorated, not a full return.
 More on that below.

 What’s included: